top of page

 about

 Yolande Snaith is an interdisciplinary artist and educator, exploring connections between movement and dance, image making, video, writing and spoken word.
 Her training in visual art, dance and theatre during the late 1970’s and early 1980’s laid the foundations for a lengthy career as an internationally recognized dance theatre artist and dance professor at the University of California San Diego.
-Since retiring from academia in 2023, Yolande now focusses on her creative practices as an independent artist, developing new pathways and territories within both her artistic work, and her teaching methodologies.
+Since her decision to leave academia and return to the UK in 2023, Yolande now focusses on her creative practices as an independent artist, developing new pathways and territories within both her artistic work, and her teaching methodologies.

 DSC_1223_edited_edited.png